-Digital hearing aids are programmable and require a software for programming which is not accessible and safe to use by non-professionals
+Digital hearing aids are programmable and require software for programming which is not accessible and safe to use by non-professionals

 The cause of hearing loss is also important.
 Not all hearing losses can be helped with hearing aids.
 Some can be corrected medically while some require other hearing devices like BAHA/ Cochlear implants.
-One needs to consult Hearing care professional / Audiologist for the same.
+One needs to consult a Hearing care professional / Audiologist for the same.

 Hearing aids are electronic devices and hence are susceptible to damage if not handled well.

 Hearing aids are available in different styles and models.
 Any hearing aid cannot be fitted to anyone.
-It requires thorough assessment of your hearing.
+It requires a thorough assessment of your hearing.

 Role of Audiologists/ Hearing care professionals in management of hearing loss: